Carsond-MSE/Numerical-Methods-For-Physics/Chapter_1.md

     fprintf('Dot product = %g \n',r1_dot_r2)
 end

-orthogN - Program to test if a pair of vectors in any space are orthagonal. clear all;
+%orthogN - Program to test if a pair of vectors in any space are orthagonal. clear all;
 r1=input('Enter r1, include brackets, following the notation "[a b c ... n]":') r2=input('Enter r2 (make sure it is the same length as r1!):')